-A certificate from a Registered Professional Engineer of Queensland (RPEQ) civil or structural engineer regarding the security and safety of the anchoring and tethering mechanisms is required prior to the erection of the device.
+A certificate from a RPEQ civil or structural engineer regarding the security and safety of the anchoring and tethering mechanisms is required prior to the erection of the device.
 The RPEQ certification must specifically address the operation of the device during windy conditions and set thresholds for when a device must be removed due to adverse weather conditions.